Reviews You Can Rely On

 What's the Best Value?

-If you lean more toward buying quality, even if it costs a bit more initially, that is where the Shark Vertex Pro comes in.
-Coming in a half the price of the famous, and truly impressive, Dyson V15 Detect, the Vertex is nearly as good.
-It scored highest in our Ease of Use metric, and nearly matched the Dyson on carpet and hardwood cleaning performance.
+If you lean more toward buying quality or want to invest, even if it costs a bit more initially, that is where the Shark Vertex Pro comes in.
+Coming in half the price of the famous and truly impressive, Dyson V15 Detect, the Vertex is nearly as good.
+It scored highest in our Ease of Use metric, which pays you back with helpful features that get the job done quicker and require less effort to complete your chores.
+It's also impressive at cleaning, nearly matching the Dyson on carpet and hardwood cleaning performance.
 The Vertex won our Editor's Choice award because we sincerely believe it is the best stick vacuum choice for most people who lean toward buying a high-quality product.

 cordless stick vacuum - we selected three different floor types to give you a comprehensive...